Web hosting Australia: What you need to know

 You’ll have to choose the type of hosting based on the kind of website you have, with an additional hosting option available to WordPress users.

 As with any service, the cost can vary greatly, depending on features, performance and level of support.
-Check out GoDaddy’s website for a range of plans to suit any business.
+Check out GoDaddy’s hosting services for a range of plans to suit any business.